 The top left symbol is the ancient Egyptian symbol of Ra, God of Sun.
 What’s particularly interesting about this reference is that Sony Santa Monica Creative Director, Cory Barlog, spoke in an interview earlier this year explaining that God of War might well visit Egyptian mythology in the future.
 During its conceptual design phase, the studio presumably brainstormed several alternate mythologies for God of War, of which Egypt and Mayan culture might well have been possibilities it opted not to use.

 Over on the bottom left, the symbol is a Hidari Gomo, Mitsudome (threefold tomoe), which is a symbol used throughout different facets of the Japanese Shinto religion.
 It is commonly associated with the Shinto war deity, Hachiman.
-Hachiman is known as both the God of War and the God of Warriors, and his symbol was later used by both Samurai and ruling Japanese aristocracy.
-Perhaps this a hint that ancient Japanese Gods might one day feature in God of War?
+Hachiman is known as both the God of War and the God of Warriors, and his symbol was later used by both Samurai and the ruling Japanese aristocracy.
+Perhaps this is a hint that ancient Japanese Gods might one day feature in God of War?

 Of course, these symbols might not signify anything more than just a representation of other cultures deemed appropriate by one of Santa Monica’s artists.
-Not to mention, theories of all-new God of War setting in the next major installment might have already been dashed by an interview with Sony Santa Monica’s senior online community strategist Aaron Kaufman, who suggested that God of War would likely continue in Norse mythology, based primarily on the amount the studio has already invested in its design.
+Not to mention, theories of an all-new God of War setting in the next major installment might have already been dashed by an interview with Sony Santa Monica’s senior online community strategist Aaron Kaufman, who suggested that God of War would likely continue in Norse mythology, based primarily on the amount the studio has already invested in its design.

-Yet Kaufman didn’t categorically state that a change of scenery was impossible, and it doesn’t rule out crossover with Gods of other mythologies even if the next game is still about Norse mythology.
+Yet Kaufman didn’t categorically state that a change of scenery was impossible, and it doesn’t rule out a crossover with Gods of other mythologies even if the next game is still about Norse mythology.